If you have any concerns regarding safeguarding children at Exning School then please contact:

 (Keeping Children Safe in Education)

 At Exning, we recognise the moral and statutory responsibility placed on all staff to safeguard and promote the welfare of all children.

-We aim to provide a safe and welcoming environment, underpinned by a culture of openness where both children and adults feel secure, are able to raise concerns and believe they are being listened to, and that appropriate action will be taken to keep them safe.
+We aim to provide a safe and welcoming environment, underpinned by a culture of openness where both children and adults feel secure to raise concerns, believe they are being listened to, and that appropriate action will be taken to keep them safe.